walkabilly/HKR6130_MUN/README.md

 The paper should be formatted using a standard academic format.
 I would suggest that APA and AMA are good choices.
 You can use MS Word or another word processor for the study proposal.
 You are not required to use Markdown.
 References should be included on a separate page.

+Submit RMarkdown or Word document to Brightspace (__Assignments/Intervention Proposal__)

 ### Intervention Evaluation in R

-Complete the assignment posted at the end of the [Intervention Evaluation in R](https://github.com/walkabilly/HKR6130_MUN/blob/master)
+1. Complete the assignment posted at the end of the [Intervention Evaluation in R](https://github.com/walkabilly/HKR6130_MUN/blob/master)
+2. Submit your data, Rmd file, and rendered PDF document to Brightspace (__Assignments/Intervention Evaluation in R__)

 ### Intervention Evaluation Report
 1. In the same groups as the Intervention Proposal Assignment write a 3000 word report detailing intervention evaluation.
 2. You can include the information from your Intervention Proposal in the report.
+3. Submit RMarkdown or Word document to Brightspace (__Assignments/Intervention Evaluation Report__)

 ## Academic Integrity
 Students and faculty at Memorial University share an important responsibility to maintain the integrity of the teaching and learning relationship.
 This relationship is characterized by honesty, fairness and mutual respect for the aim and principles of the pursuit of education.